Field of Mars Environmental Education Centre logo

 What are noisy miners?

 Noisy miner birds are a small to medium sized honey-eater.
-Most people recognise them because they are loud and pushy and usually live in large groups.
-Noisy miners are very common in cities and towns in eastern Australia because they like to live in clear areas with lots of flowers, places like our gardens.
+They have loud calls and usually live in large groups.
+Noisy miners are very common in cities and towns in eastern Australia because they like to live in clear areas with trees and flowers, places like people's gardens.
 They can be found all the way from Queensland to Tasmania along the eastern side of Australia.

 The scientific name for the noisy miner is Manorina melanocephala.
 There are four different species of Australian native miner birds.
 Noisy miners have a grey body and a patch of black on their head with a distinctive yellow patch around their eye.
 They also have a yellowy-orange beak and feet.
 Females, males and juveniles look very similar.

-Some people confuse noisy miners with Indian mynas, which are an invasive introduced pest species.
-Indian mynas have a brown body and their heads are all black, like a hood.
+Some people confuse noisy miners with Indian mynas which are an invasive introduced pest species.
+Indian mynas have a brown body and their heads are black.
 They also have a yellow patch around their eye and a yellow beak and feet.
-Indian mynas are not honey-eaters, they are a species of starling.
+Indian mynas are not honey-eaters and are a species of starling.

 Noisy miners prefer to live in areas with eucalyptus trees and a clear understorey.
-Therefore, they especially like residential parks and gardens where there is clear grass and big trees.
-This is one of the reasons that noisy miners are not endangered.
-Human activities create habitats that they prefer to live in.
-They are also very aggressive birds and will drive other native birds away from an area.
+They like human-made residential parks and gardens where there is clear grass and big trees which has resulted in an increase in their numbers.
+Noiser miners are very aggressive birds and will drive other native birds away from an area, including larger birds such as kookaburras.

 What sounds do noisy miners make?

-Noisy miner birds are called noisy for a reason!
-They make a range of loud and piercing calls some of which are to warn other members of their group of danger.
+Noisy miner birds make a range of loud and piercing calls some of which are to warn other members of their group of danger.
 Birds of other species also recognise these alarm calls.
-A frenzied group of noisy miners all calling loudly can be useful to humans to let you know if a snake or goanna is nearby.
+A frenzied group of noisy miners all calling loudly can also let humans know danger such as a snake or fox is nearby.

 What threats are there to noisy miners?

-Noisy miners are a very successful species of bird, but the eggs and chicks can fall prey to Australian birds of prey such as kookaburras, butcher birds, currawongs and ravens.
-Snakes and goannas enjoy eating their eggs.
-Introduced species such as cats, foxes and rats are also a threat to eggs in the nest, baby birds and adults while they are feeding.
+Noisy miners are a very successful species of bird but the eggs and chicks can fall prey to Australian birds of prey such as kookaburras, butcher birds, currawongs and ravens.
+Snakes and goannas eat their eggs.
+Introduced species such as cats, foxes and rats are also a threat to eggs in the nest, baby birds and adults whilst they are feeding.

 Related content